Line Of Best Fit On Desmos

 4. Interpret the Slope and Intercept: The slope and y-intercept of the line of best fit have specific interpretations.
 The slope represents the change in the y-variable for every one-unit change in the x-variable.
 The y-intercept represents the value of the y-variable when the x-variable is zero.

 5. Evaluate the Goodness of Fit: Use the correlation coefficient (r) and the coefficient of determination (r-squared) to evaluate how well the line of best fit represents the data.
 A higher r-squared value indicates a better fit.
-However, be cautious about over-interpreting r-squared.
+Even so, be cautious about over-interpreting r-squared.
 A high r-squared value does not necessarily mean that the model is a good predictor of future outcomes.

 6. Don't Extrapolate Too Far: Be cautious about using the line of best fit to make predictions outside the range of the data.
 The relationship between the variables may change outside of this range.